gost-dom/browser/docs/event-loop.md

 > a consequence, the entire clock/event loop may require some changes.

-[^1]: There are tuning parameters for this behaviour; but not exposed.
-Please
+[^1]: There are tuning parameters for this behaviour; but they are not exposed.
-    submit an issue, if this you experience issues with this.
+    Please submit an issue if this you experience issues with this.

 [^2]: A recursive `setInterval` call with zero delay will trigger this
     behaviour, but shouldn't for the `Advance()` case: